JohnStuartPhil/cherryleaves/README.md

 ## Main Data Analysis and Machine Learning Libraries

-- numpy
+- numpy - this puts the data into an array
-- pandas
+- pandas - this was used used for manipluating data such as augmentation in the Modelling and Evaluating notebook
-- matplotlib
+- matplotlib - this was used to provide data visulaisation
-- seaborn
+- seaborn - this was used to provide data visulaisation
-- plotly
+- plotly - this was used for plotting graphs and charts
-- Pillow
-- streamlit
-- joblib
-- scikit-learn
-- tensorflow-cpu
-- keras
+- streamlit - this was used for the app interface which is deployed to Render
+- joblib - this was used for saving files (arrays, models etc)
+- tensorflow - this was used for training the model in the Modelling and Evaluatiing notebook
+- keras - this was used for training the model in the Modelling and Evaluatiing notebook

 ## Epics and User Stories